codefresh-io/docs.codefresh.io/_docs/testing/integration-tests.md

 {% endraw %}
 {% endhighlight %}

 We suggest using this technique only if your application is not dockerized yet (i.e. you don't deploy it with a Docker image to production).

 See more examples with [MySQL]({{site.baseurl}}/docs/yaml-examples/examples/integration-tests-with-mysql/) or [Postgres]({{site.baseurl}}/docs/yaml-examples/examples/integration-tests-with-postgres/).

 ## Running tests after launching the application

-A better approach (that mimics what happens in reality) is to actually launch your application as a Docker image and then run tests against it.
-Of course this approach is only possible if you have adopted containers as deployment artifacts:
+A better approach (that mimics what happens in reality) is to launch your application as a Docker image and then run tests against it.
+This approach is only possible if you have adopted containers as deployment artifacts:

 {%
   include image.html